Background pattern

 Consult your doctor or pharmacist before starting to take Rocaltrol.

-Be especially careful with Rocaltrol:
+Be particularly careful with Rocaltrol:

 Children

-Other medications and Rocaltrol
+Other medicines and Rocaltrol

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medicine.

-• If you are taking cholestyramine (a medication to lower cholesterol and blood fat levels) or sevelamer (a medication to lower blood phosphate levels), as they alter the intestinal absorption of calcitriol.
+• If you are taking cholestyramine (a medicine to lower cholesterol and fat levels in the blood) or sevelamer (a medicine to lower phosphate levels in the blood), as they alter the intestinal absorption of calcitriol.

-• If you are taking corticosteroids as they may counteract the effects of vitamin D analogs.
+• If you are taking corticosteroids, as they may counteract the effects of vitamin D analogs.

 Taking Rocaltrol with food and drinks